Rain: Intensity

-Euphemisms for a heavy or violent rain include gully washer, trash-mover and toad-strangler.

 The intensity can also be expressed by rainfall erosivity R-factor or in terms of the rainfall time-structure n-index.

 Return period

 The average time between occurrences of an event with a specified intensity and duration is called the return period.
 The intensity of a storm can be predicted for any return period and storm duration, from charts based on historic data for the location.
 The return period is often expressed as an n-year event.
 For instance, a 10-year storm describes a rare rainfall event occurring on average once every 10 years.
 The rainfall will be greater and the flooding will be worse than the worst storm expected in any single year.
 A 100-year storm describes an extremely rare rainfall event occurring on average once in a century.
 The rainfall will be extreme and flooding worse than a 10-year event.
 The probability of an event in any year is the inverse of the return period (assuming the probability remains the same for each year).
-For instance a 10-year storm has a probability of occurring of 10 percent in any given year, and a 100-year storm occurs with a 1 percent probability in a year.
+For instance, a 10-year storm has a probability of occurring of 10 percent in any given year, and a 100-year storm occurs with a 1 percent probability in a year.
 As with all probability events, it is possible, though improbable, to have multiple 100-year storms in a single year.